jkwill87/riot/docs/testing.md

 # Testing

+## Testing Overview

+The *RIOT* Makefile produces two targets, `riot` and `test`.
+As its name suggests, `test` performs automated test cases that where used to guide development.
+Not to be confused with testing, the `riot` executable also allows for debug mode when compiled with the `make -D_DEBUG`, which allows the user or developer to unlock all levels from the game's start.

-RiotUnits.c Testing
+## Units Testing

-riotUnits.c is made up of three primary componenets.
-These being inmateMove(),guardAttack(), and simulate().
-The majority of testing for these functions was performed inside the riotTesting.c file where test cases were used to improve code robustness and functionality.
+Riot Units is made up of three primary components: inmateMove(), guardAttack(), and simulate().
+Testing of these functions is performed inside the riotTesting.c file where test cases were used to improve code robustness and functionality.

 Inmates moving was tested by creating an arbitrary path and inmate list.
 Debug statements were printed to the screen to ensure that inmate positions changed as they were supposed to.
 Inmates were added with adjacent positions to ensure a unit is not moving to the next tile when it is occupied.